Skip to main content

 Where is the AutoGain?

 We've removed the autogain feature to give you more powerful manual controls.
-This gives you more precision over the gain consistency of your mix, letting you find the perfect balance.
-Autogain was inaccurate and we weren't satisfied with the results.
+This provides you with greater precision over the gain consistency of your mix, allowing you to find the perfect balance.
+Autogain was inaccurate, and we weren't satisfied with the results.

 How do I balance the volume of my tracks?

-To balance the volume of your tracks, you should use the Gain Control located in the effects tab.
-This gives you an independent control over each track's volume.
+To balance the volume of your tracks, use the Gain Control located in the Effects or Master tab.
+This gives you independent control over each track's volume.
 If some tracks are louder or quieter than others, use the gain control to balance them out.
 You can also use the master limiter to apply some compression, putting the tracks in a similar dynamic range.

 How do I make all the tracks the same volume level?'